apify/actor-whitepaper/README.md

 This is an optional helper to wrap the body of the actor.

 **TODO**: Is this even needed?
-Perhaps just to call `Actor.exit(1, ‘Something failed’)`, but that could be done by the system (e.g. the last line from stderr would go there or full).
+Perhaps just to call `Actor.fail(‘Something failed’)`, but that could be done by the system (e.g. the last line from stderr would go there or full).
 Let's see...
 How else would we initialize web server to listen for events?
 Maybe some "subscribe" function?**
 Advantage of `main()` function: Kills actor even if you forgot `setTimeout()`